sumn2u/learn-javascript/en/interview-questions/basic-level.md

 ### 4.4.
 What are some advantages of using External JavaScript?

-**Answer:**

-External JavaScript is the JavaScript Code (script) written in a separate file with the extension.js, and then we link that file inside the <head> or <body> element of the HTML file where the code is to be placed.
+**Answer:** External JavaScript is the JavaScript Code (script) written in a separate file with the extension.js, and then we link that file inside the `<head>` or `<body>` element of the HTML file where the code is to be placed.

-Some advantages of external javascript are
+Some advantages of external javascript are:

 - It allows web designers and developers to collaborate on HTML and javascript files.
 - We can reuse the code.